senchpimy/marmol/Readme.md

 - Rename dirs
 - Open file if it was first argument

-- Save state of  the left menu open/closed, size
+- Save state of the left menu size (not posible rn due to egui)
 - Center writing